BrayceFepa/hrsystem/ApiDoc.md

 ### Get Users by Department

 Retrieves all users in a specific department.
+Supports filtering by role, active status, and employment status.

 **Endpoint:** `GET /api/users/department/:id`